Maricarmen Alva

-María del Carmen Alva Prieto (born 24 February 1967) is a Peruvian lawyer and politician serving as the president of the Congress of the Republic of Peru since 26 July 2021 and a member of the Congress representing Lima.
+María del Carmen Alva Prieto (born 24 February 1967) is a Peruvian lawyer and politician who served as the president of the Congress of the Republic of Peru from 26 July 2021 until 26 July 2022, and a member of the Congress representing Lima.
 She is a member of Popular Action.

 Early life

 Alva was born in Lima on 24 February 1967 and is a daughter Miguel Alva Orlandini, brother of a former congressman and historic leader of the Popular Action Javier Alva Orlandini.
 Her grandfather, José Felipe Alva y Alva was senator for Cajamarca.

 She studied law at the University of Lima where she graduated as a lawyer.
 She obtained a master's degree in Public Management at the Government Institute of the University of San Martín de Porres.

 Career

 She was a parliamentary coordinator and lawyer of the Legal Management of the Social Security Normalization Office.
-Additionally, she was a legal advisor at the Ministry of Labor and Promotion of Employment.
+Additionally, she was a legal advisor at the Ministry of Labour and Promotion of Employment.

 For the 2006 general elections, she was a member of the Government Plan Commission on public management issues for the presidential candidacy of Valentín Paniagua.
 In those elections, Alva began her political career running for the Congress of the Republic for the Frente de Centro.
 However, she was not elected.

 In the 2010 Lima municipal elections, she was elected councilor of Santa María del Mar for Popular Action.
 And also deputy mayor, during the administration of Viviana Roda Scheuch, for the municipal period 2010-2014.

 In the 2020 parliamentary elections, she tried again to run for Congress for Popular Action, but was not elected again.

 In the 2021 general elections, Alva was elected congresswoman of the republic for Acción Popular, with 25,219 votes, for the 2021-2026 parliamentary term.
 On July 26, 2021, Alva was elected president of the Congress of the Republic for the 2021-2022 legislative period.

 As a congresswoman, she defended bills perceived as unfavourable to workers, including the extension of the workday, provisions facilitating layoffs, or the rejection of social security projects.
 She fought against President Pedro Castillo, seeking his impeachment.